M999X/Halley-modelling/README.md

 #### Halley comet
 >- Halley is a short-period comet with origin in the so-called Kuiper belt beyond the orbit of Neptune.
 It has an orbit around the Sun with an approximate periodicity of 76 years, so it is said that the comet is seen only once in a lifetime; but, what would happen if it passed closer to the Earth?
 In the simulation we will make tests to present the results of this hypothesis with distance such as the moon and mars.

-> -In this project we will make the simulation of Halley's comet passing near the Earth over a month.
 ***
 [Reference] (https://www.scientificamerican.com/espanol/imagenes-de-la-ciencia/ver-un-cometa-como-el-halley-ocurre-solo-una-vez-en-la-vida/) (http://solarsystem.nasa.gov/planets/profile.cfm?Object=Comets&Display=OverviewLong) (https://www.nationalgeographic.es/espacio/cometas-y-asteroides)
 ## Goals: